p2k3m/ResumeForge/README.md

 - `GEMINI_API_KEY` – Google Gemini API key.
 This value must be supplied via the environment; the server verifies a non-empty value is present and never logs the secret.
 - `S3_BUCKET` – Destination bucket for uploads, logs, and generated PDFs.
 Provide the bucket name through the `S3_BUCKET` environment variable so artifacts are stored in the correct account and region.
+- `LOG_LEVEL` – Controls structured logging verbosity.
+The deployment template forces this to `info` in production; set `ENABLE_DEBUG_LOGGING=true` temporarily when debugging prod issues.
+- `RESUME_TABLE_NAME`, `AWS_REGION`, and other runtime values remain environment-driven so no secrets or stage-specific settings ship in source control.

+## Security, access, and compliance guardrails

+- **Environment-driven configuration only.** The application refuses to start (locally) or deploy (via CloudFormation rules) when required environment variables, IAM inputs, or secrets are missing.
+All sensitive values continue to flow through environment variables or AWS Secrets Manager.
+- **Automatic API protection.** The SAM template now enforces throttling at the API Gateway stage and provisions an AWS WAFv2 rate-based Web ACL when no external ARN is supplied, blocking abusive clients by IP without any Lambda-level permissions.
+- **Sanitised uploads.** Every incoming résumé (PDF/DOC/DOCX) is scrubbed of embedded metadata before it is persisted to S3, protecting applicant privacy even if the original file contains author details or document history.
+- **Scoped IAM policies.** Lambda execution roles are reduced to the minimal S3 (`s3:PutObject`, `s3:GetObject`, `s3:DeleteObject`, `s3:ListBucket`) and DynamoDB permissions required per function; unused WAF permissions have been removed.
+- **Predictable production logging.** Production stages clamp the log level to `info` unless `ENABLE_DEBUG_LOGGING` is explicitly set, keeping CloudWatch noise low while allowing controlled escalation when troubleshooting.
 - `CLOUDFRONT_ORIGINS` – Optional, comma-separated list of CloudFront origins that are permitted through the server's CORS middleware.
 Include your distribution domain to restrict browser calls to trusted hosts.
 - `ENABLE_DOWNLOAD_SESSION_LOG_CLEANUP` – Optional toggle that removes the session change log from S3 when a download session expires.
 Enable this flag when aggressively reclaiming storage for large-scale environments; leave it unset to retain audit history.
 - `ENABLE_GENERATION_STALE_ARTIFACT_CLEANUP` – Optional toggle that deletes superseded generated artifacts once a session completes.
 Enable this flag when reclaiming storage aggressively at scale; leave it unset to retain prior versions for troubleshooting.